Home / Newsroom / News Archive / 2018 / Annual Military Partnerships Directorate Workshop held in Skopje

 Major General Odd Egil Pedersen, Deputy Chief of Staff Military Partnerships Directorate (left) addresses the annual Military Partnerships Directorate Workshop in Skopje held Apr.
 22 - 26, 2018.
 North Macedonia Minister of Defence, Radmila Sekerinska (right). - Photo by North Macedonia Ministry of Defence

 SKOPJE, North Macedonia – The annual Military Partnerships Directorate Workshop in Skopje attracted representatives from 61 countries from Apr.
-22 – 26, 2018 with the main focus on strengthening partnership capability.
+22 to 26, 2018 with the main focus on strengthening partnership capability.

 The Military Partnerships Directorate in SHAPE has a vital role for NATO in collaboration with Partners within the current global security situation.
 NATO pursues regional stability through engagement and dialogue with the 41 Partner Nations through a variety of programmes and initiatives.